galaxyproject/galaxy-cloudman-playbook/README.md

 included roles.
 These variables can be changed in `group_vars/all` file:

- - `cm_create_archive`: (default: `yes`) if set, create a tarball archive of the galaxyFS filesystem
+ - `cm_create_archive`: (default: `yes`) if set, create a tarball archive of the galaxyFS file system
  - `galaxy_archive_path`: (default: `/mnt/galaxyFS_archive`) the directory
-    where to place the filesystem tarball archive.
+    where to place the file system tarball archive.
 Keep in mind that this directory needs to have sufficient disk space to hold the archive.
  - `galaxy_archive_name`: (default: `galaxyFS-latest.tar.gz`) the file name
     for the archive